Prednisone and Eye infection - a phase IV clinical study of FDA data

 What is Eye infection?

-Common drugs people take besides Prednisone *:
+What are other drugs people take besides Prednisone? *

 * Approximation only.
 Some reports may have incomplete information.